 2. Time Policy:

-The policy which is issued for a fixed period of time is known as time policy.
-A marine insurance policy is valid for a specified time period generally valid for a year.
-All the marine perils during that period are insured.
-This type of policy is suitable for full insurance.
-The policy is generally taken for one year although it may be for less than one year.
+This policy covers the marine risks for a specified period of time not exceeding 12 months.
+However, it may also be used for a period less than one year.
+Any loss that occurs during this period is indemnified to the insured.
 But there is no restriction to make this type of policy for less than one year.
-This policy is more commonly used for hull insurance than for the cargo insurance.
-The ship is insured for a fixed period irrespective of voyages.
-The policy is generally issued for one year.
+This policy is commonly more used for hull insurance than for the cargo insurance.
 For example, a period of time from 12 march 2015 to 11th December 2015.
 This policy is effective for this period.

 3. Mixed Policy: